Welcome to the Koç University Microphotonics Research Laboratory in Rumelifeneri Campus of Koç University in Sarıyer district of Istanbul, Turkey.

 The main equipment includes fast pulse lasers such as neodymium yttrium aluminum garnet, dye, carbon dioxide, nitrogen, excimer, titanium sapphire, and continuous wave tunable semiconductor diode lasers (800-1600 nm), optoelectronic communication test and measurement equipment, optical spectrometers (300-3000 nm), optical tables, and various state-of-the-art optoelectronic and optomechanical equipment.
 Joint research efforts are conducted with Glasgow University, Strathclyde University, Essex University, Harvard University, and the Consiglio Nazionale delle Ricerche, Rome.

 The former student members of the laboratory continue their academic careers at Bogaziçi University, Bilkent University, Sabanci University, Yale University, Boston University, University of Central Florida, University of North Carolina Charlotte, Southern Methodist University, University of Washington Saint Louis, University of Colorado Boulder, University of Twente, and Hasselt University.
-Former graduates are currently working as researchers at the Intel Corporate Research Laboratories, Santa Clara, California, and JDSU Research Laboratories in Milpitas, California, and as faculty members at the Middle East Technical University, Ankara and Ondokuz Mayıs University, Samsun.
+Former graduates are currently working as researchers at the Scientific and Technological Research Council of Turkey, Kocaeli, Intel Corporate Research Laboratories, Santa Clara, California, and JDSU Research Laboratories in Milpitas, California, and as faculty members at the Middle East Technical University, Ankara and Ondokuz Mayıs University, Samsun.